 Ethan Chorin is a multilingual economist and writer, who has spent more than 20 years living and working in the Middle East and Africa, as a diplomat and government relations executive.
-He is currently a Director at the Berkeley Research Group, providing economic analysis and strategic advice to companies and governments.
+He is currently Managing Director at Perim Associates, providing economic analysis and strategic advice to companies and governments.

 A two-time Fulbright Fellow (Yemen, Jordan), Chorin holds a PhD in resource economics from the University of California, Berkeley, an MA from Stanford in international policy studies, and a BA from Yale in Near Eastern Languages.
 Chorin is the author of two books: Exit the Colonel: The Hidden History of the Libyan Revolution (2012, PublicAffairs), and Translating Libya: The Modern Libyan Short Story (2008, Saqi Books), and written for a range of international publications including the New York Times, Foreignpolicy.com and The Financial Times.
 He has appeared on The CBS Morning News, CNBC Weekends with Alex Witt, Amanpour, Newsmax, C-SPAN Book TV, and a number of NPR affiliates, and is the author of a Huffington Post Blog.